synchronizing/mitm/README.md

     port=8888,
     protocols=[protocol.HTTP],
     middlewares=[middleware.Log],
-    buffer_size=8192,
-    timeout=5,
-    keep_alive=True,
+    certificate_authority = crypto.CertificateAuthority()
 )
 mitm.run()
 ```

-This will start a proxy on port 8888 that is capable of intercepting all HTTP traffic (with support for `CONNECT`), and log all activity.
+This will start a proxy on port 8888 that is capable of intercepting all HTTP traffic (with support for SSL/TLS) and log all activity.
-#### Protocols

-`mitm` comes with a set of built-in protocols, and a way to add your own. `Protocols` and are used to implement custom
-[application-layer protocols](https://en.wikipedia.org/wiki/Application_layer) that interpret and route traffic.
-Out-of-the-box `HTTP` is available.

-#### Middlewares

-Middleware are used to implement event-driven behavior as it relates to the client and server connection.
-Out-of-the-box `Log` is available.
+## Extensions

+`mitm` can be customized through the implementations of middlewares and protocols.

+[Middlewares](https://synchronizing.github.io/mitm/customizing/middlewares.html) are event-driven hooks that are called when a connection is made, request is sent, response is received, and connection is closed.

+[Protocols](https://synchronizing.github.io/mitm/customizing/protocols.html) are implementations on _how_ the data flows between the client and server, and is responsible for the nitty-gritty details of the protocol.
+Out of the box `mitm` supports HTTP and HTTPS.

-### Example
+## Example

 Using the example above we can send a request to the server via another script: